 This guide compares 11 hands-on ways to practice prompt injection in 2026 — games, CTFs, and structured labs — on the things that actually matter: format, price, whether they run real LLMs, how many levels they offer, and who each one is for.

 One myth to kill up front: the good options are not "simulated."
 Gandalf, HackAPrompt, PortSwigger, HackTheBox, Tensor Trust, Wiz Prompt Airlines, Immersive Labs, GPT Prompt Attack, and PromptTrace all run against real language models.
-So the real question is not real-versus-fake — it is how much each one shows you, how much ground it covers, and whether it teaches defense as well as offense.
+So the real question is not real-versus-fake — it is how much each one shows you, how much ground it covers, and whether it pairs attack practice with mitigation analysis.

 Quick comparison